 During the most recent year, the Board of Directors and the Compensation and Organization Development Committee reviewed the annual compensation for our executive officers.
-The Compensation and Organization Development Committee determined to provide Dr. Judy Chiao an increase of 3% to her base salary, and to pay our executive officers bonuses for their performance during the fiscal year ended December 31, 2016.
-Pursuant to the determination that achievement had been attained during the fiscal year ended 2016 at a level of 65%, bonuses were paid in cash to Spiro Rombotis, Paul McBarron, and Dr. Judy Chiao in the amounts of \$172,430, \$82,989 and \$93,749, respectively.
-Pursuant to the Compensation and Organization Development Committee's determination that achievement had been attained during the fiscal year ended 2015 at a level of 70%, bonuses in the form of options with a weighted value exercise price of \$7.068 were granted to Spiro Rombotis, Paul McBarron, and Dr. Judy Chiao, in the amounts of 36,464, 21,702, and 19,154, respectively, which options are exercisable over a three-year period, with 1/36 of the options granted vesting on a monthly basis.
+The Compensation and Organization Development Committee determined not to provide increases in base salary for 2018, and determined to pay our executive officers bonuses for their performance during the fiscal year ended December 31, 2017.
+Pursuant to the determination that achievement had been attained during the fiscal year ended December 31, 2017 at a level of 70%, bonuses were paid in cash to Spiro Rombotis, Paul McBarron, and Dr. Judy Chiao in the amounts of \$185,694, \$98,621 and \$103,989, respectively.

-No restricted stock units, or RSUs, were granted during the years ended December 31, 2016 or 2015.
-No RSUs vested in the year ended December 31, 2015.
+No restricted stock units, or RSUs, were granted during the years ended December 31, 2017 or 2016.
+No RSUs vested in the year ended December 31, 2017 or 2016.

-During the year ended December 31, 2016, in addition to the options described above, the Company granted options to purchase shares of Common Stock, with a weighted value exercise price of \$4.68, to Spiro Rombotis, Paul McBarron, and Dr. Judy Chiao, in the amounts of 62,500, 52,702, and 59,304, respectively, to vest only upon the fulfillment of certain clinical conditions and terminate if the fulfillment of such conditions was not completed by December 31, 2020.
-During the year ended December 31, 2015, in addition to the options described above, the Company granted options to purchase shares of Common Stock, with a weighted value exercise price of \$10.32, to Spiro Rombotis, Paul McBarron, and Dr. Judy Chiao, in the amounts of 6,811, 4,424 and 3,578, respectively, which options are exercisable over a three-year period, with 1/36 of the options granted vesting on a monthly basis.
+During the year ended December 31, 2017, the Company granted options to purchase shares of Common Stock, with a weighted value exercise price of \$1.74, to Spiro Rombotis, Paul McBarron, and Dr. Judy Chiao, in the amounts of 62,500, 52,083, and 44,270, respectively, to vest only upon the fulfillment of certain clinical conditions and terminate if the fulfillment of such conditions was not completed by Quarter 1, 2020.
+During the year ended December 31, 2016, the Company granted options to purchase shares of Common Stock, with a weighted value exercise price of \$4.68, to Spiro Rombotis, Paul McBarron, and Dr. Judy Chiao, in the amounts of 62,500, 52,702, and 59,304, respectively, to vest only upon the fulfillment of certain clinical conditions and terminate if the fulfillment of such conditions was not completed by December 31, 2020.

 We currently have employment agreements with two of our named executive officers: Spiro Rombotis, our President and Chief Executive Officer, and Paul McBarron, our Executive Vice President-Finance, Chief Financial Officer, Chief Operating Officer and Secretary.

 Spiro Rombotis, President and Chief Executive Officer.
-On March 20, 2008, we entered into a three-year employment agreement with Mr. Spiro Rombotis, effective January 1, 2008, which agreement was most recently extended on substantially the same terms, effective January 1, 2017, for an additional six months, through June 30, 2017.
+On March 20, 2008, we entered into a three-year employment agreement with Mr. Spiro Rombotis, effective January 1, 2008, which agreement was most recently renewed on December 6, 2017, such renewal to be effective from January 1, 2017 through January 1, 2019.
 Mr. Rombotis' current annual base salary is \$530,553, which may be increased in the future in accordance with the terms of his employment agreement.
-Mr. Rombotis was paid an annual base salary of \$530,553 for the years ending December 31, 2015 and 2016, respectively.
+Mr. Rombotis was paid an annual base salary of \$530,553 for the years ending December 31, 2016 and 2017, respectively.
 Mr. Rombotis is also eligible for a yearly incentive cash bonus, based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment, subject to the approval of our Board of Directors.
 The agreement also provides for reimbursement of reasonable and necessary expenses incurred by Mr. Rombotis in connection with his performance of his services.
-Mr. Rombotis is also entitled to certain employment benefits thereunder.
+Mr. Rombotis is also entitled to certain employment benefits in accordance with the Company's benefit policies in effect from time to time.